filecoin-project/lotus-docs/content/en/storage-providers/setup/prerequisites.md

     export FFI_USE_CUDA=1
     ```

  Please do not use the `lotus-miner` binary created during Lotus node installation process as it does not include the above options.

-3. Make sure your Lotus Node is running as the miner will communicate with it and cannot work otherwise.
+3. Make sure your Lotus Node is running, as the storage provider will communicate with it and cannot work otherwise.
 4. If you are in China, read the [tips for running in China]({{< relref "../../lotus/install/prerequisites#node-in-china" >}}) page first.
-5. Make sure to [add swap]({{< relref "../../kb/add-swap" >}}) to the machine as required.
+5. Make sure to [add swap]({{< relref "../../kb/add-swap" >}}) to the machine if needed.

-### Running the miner on a different machine as the Lotus Node
+### Running the storage provider on a different machine as the Lotus Node

-If you opt to run a miner on a different machine as the Lotus Node, set:
+If you opt to run a the `lotus-miner` on a different machine then the Lotus Node, set:

 ```shell
 export FULLNODE_API_INFO=<api_token>:/ip4/<lotus_daemon_ip>/tcp/<lotus_daemon_port>/http